 NOTE: All students who intend to be an elementary or secondary school teacher must plan their programs at South Suburban College very carefully in order to ensure that:

-- they transfer without loss of credit to the senior institution of their choice. - they fulfill the new General Education requirements for teacher certification by the State of Illinois.
+- they transfer without loss of credit to the senior institution of their choice. - new General Education requirements for teacher certification by the State of Illinois.